SE-vrs-organization/SE_Project3_Wolftrack/README.md

   - **Advanced Features**:
     - Schedule virtual coffee chats or Q&A sessions with mentors.
     - Showcase success stories from users who benefited from networking on the platform.
-  - **Impact**:
-    Supports career growth by offering users direct access to valuable advice, insights, and opportunities from experienced professionals.

 ---